Struggling to find freelance writing jobs?

 12. Job listings

 Companies that are investing heavily in their content marketing efforts or are launching a new project are likely to have high content needs.
-While they’ll build some of that capacity in house, it always helps to have freelance content writers on hand to pick up writing projects if the team gets too busy.
+While they’ll build some of that capacity in-house, it always helps to have freelance content writers on hand to pick up writing projects if the team gets too busy.
 That’s where you can step in.

 Even if you don’t score a freelance writing job from your new connections directly, as people that work in the content writing space they’re usually pretty great people to have in your network.

-Where to find high-paying freelance writing jobs
+Where to find high-paying freelance writer jobs

-As an experienced writer you’re successfully working with clients on projects that interest you, but it’s time to take it one step further.
+As an experienced writer, you’re successfully working with clients on projects that interest you, but it’s time to take it one step further.
 You’re now on the lookout for those dream clients, high-paying freelance writing gigs, and a freelance writing career that you love.

-All the work you’ve done so far on crafting high quality content and building your network has paid off.
+All the work you’ve done so far on crafting high-quality content and building your network has paid off.
 You can now tap into your network for referrals, upsell existing clients, and make your leads come to you.
 Here’s how to make it happen.

 You’ve worked on some freelance writing jobs already, and impressed clients with the results you’ve achieved for them.
 Now it’s time to start converting those existing client relationships into potential referrals.